 SAT and PSAT scores of Minnesota high school test takers

-In Minnesota, less than 10 percent of college-bound seniors take the SAT.
+In Minnesota, 5.4 percent of class of 2015 college-bound seniors took the SAT.
 Nationally, about half of college-bound seniors take the SAT and about half take the ACT.
 The ACT test is the most commonly taken test in Minnesota.

-Typical SAT test takers in Minnesota are students considering application to selective out-of-state colleges and national scholarship programs.
+Typical Minnesota SAT test takers are considering application to selective colleges and national scholarship programs.

 Minnesota SAT test takers:

-Preliminary SAT (PSAT) is taken by students in their sophomore or junior year of high school.
-In Minnesota, 5,027 sophomores and 20,068 juniors took the PSAT during 2012-2013.
+The PSAT is taken by students in their sophomore or junior year of high school.
+Last year 22,852 24,651 Minnesota students took the PSAT compared to 24,651 the previous year.